KikimorMay/FSL-TCBR/README.md

 ### baseline

-To show get the accuracy of baseline,
+To show get the accuracy of the baseline,

 - Run: